Discover a brief introduction to the architecture of Mykonos.

 Mykonos is the most cosmopolitan island in the Cyclades and one of the finest examples of Cycladic architecture.
-Traditional and cubic houses with flat roofs, wooden colored doors, and windows create a unique atmosphere which reflects the main features of the traditional style which is popular worldwide.
-Despite its tourist development, Mykonos island is proud of its strong Cycladic identity that matches perfectly with the folklore art of the island and the Venetian tradition.
+Traditional and cubic houses with flat roofs, wooden colored doors, and windows create a unique atmosphere that reflects the main features of the original style, which is now world-famous.
+Despite its tourist development, the island is proud of its apparent Cycladic identity.

-Every quarter distinguishes for the traditional architecture of Mykonos, the whitewashed walls, the wooden balconies, and the beautifully decorated courtyards.
-On the other hand, the whitewashed villages of Mykonos present this impressive contrast on the grey rocks, resting in total harmony into the rocky and barren landscape of the Cycladic island.
+Every quarter distinguishes by the local architecture, the whitewashed walls, the wooden balconies, and the beautifully decorated courtyards.
+On the other hand, the white-dressed villages present that impressive contrast on red/grey rocks, resting in total harmony with the rocky and barren landscape of the Cycladic island.

-Mykonos was among the Greek islands that attracted the Venetians, a reason that is highly appreciated by the many tourists who see many characteristics from the Venetian culture.
+Mykonos was among the Greek islands influenced by the Venetians since it was under their rule for several years(1390-1718).
+Many tourists can tell the characteristics of Venetian culture.
 Apart from the medieval castle of Gyzi that stands in Ano Mera, the most characteristic part of Mykonos inspired by the Venetians is Little Venice.
-It is by far the most attractive quarter of this island, known for the whitewashed stone built houses sitting at the edge of the sea with their colorful balconies literally hanging over the water.
+It is the most attractive quarter of the island, known for the whitewashed stone-built houses sitting at the edge of the sea with their colorful balconies hanging over the water.

-Visitors can enjoy their stay in many of the traditional hotels that have respected the traditional Cycladic architecture.
+Visitors can enjoy their stay in many traditional hotels that have respected the Cycladic architecture.